spsquared/Mountain_Guarder-beta/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+name: Bug Diagnosis
-about: Create a report to help us improve Mountain Guarder!
+about: Give your diagnosis on what caused a particular bug
-title: BUG - [Summary here]
+title: BUG DIAGNUSIS - [Summary here]
 labels: bug
 assignees: ''

 ---

+**Issue number**
+Link to the original bug report on https://github.com/definitely-nobody-is-here/Mountain_Guarder/issues

-**Describe the bug**
+**Describe the cause**
-A clear and concise description of what the bug does.
+A clear and concise description of what causes the bug.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Do '...'
-3. Go here: '...'
-4. See this: '...'
+**Location of cause**
+Where in the code is the cause?

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your diagnosis.

-**Environment**
- - Version [e.g. v0.4.3]

-**Logs**
-If applicable, place as many event logs as possible.
-Logs include log.txt, the server console, and client console(s).
+**Possible fixes**
+If possible, please suggest a possible fix for the bug.